-- How to Use Disk Quotas in Dedicated Linux Servers
+- Use Disk Quotas in Dedicated Linux Servers

-- How to Use Disk Quotas in Dedicated Linux Servers for cPanel Servers
+- How to Use Disk Quotas in Dedicated cPanel Servers

-- How to Use Disk Quotas in Dedicated Linux Servers for Plesk Servers
+- Use Disk Quotas in Dedicated Linux Servers for Plesk Servers

-Disk Space Management is an often underestimated necessity of a systems administrators job duties.
+Disk Space Management on a dedicated server or a VPS server is an often underestimated necessity of a systems administrators job duties.
 When managing disk space it is important to track and maintain adequate free space.
 This ensures proper system functionality and data integrity.
 Unlike your personal devices, when a server runs out of free space, it can have grave consequences.
 Running out of free space can lead to data and/or revenue loss for you, your clients and/or your user base.

 Data/Revenue Loss Scenarios:

 - Transaction Failure: Insufficient space on a database server leads to failing transactions.
 Failed transactions can include orders from websites.
 These transactions are unable to save to the database.
 This results in lost orders and lost revenue.

 - Database Corruption: Some instances of failed transactions can also lead to database corruption.
 When a transaction runs out of space in the middle of writing data to a drive, it may have missing structural data.
 Without this critical structural data, transactions no longer behave as expected.
 Due to the unpredictable behavior, corruption can spread further if not immediately corrected.